mantisbt-plugins/source-integration/docs/CONFIGURING.SourceSVN.md

 ## Configuration of the Plugin

-1. Click the *Manage" link in the navigation bar.
+1. Click the *Manage* link in the navigation bar.

 2. Click the *Manage Plugins* link in the management navigation bar.